FirebaseExtended/firebase-auth-service-worker-sessions/README.md

 - Create a GCP project in the [Google Cloud Console](https://console.cloud.google.com/).
 - Run the following command in the root folder to configure your GCP project for the sample app.
 Make sure you select the project you created above.
+  You will need to install [gcloud SDK](https://cloud.google.com/sdk/gcloud/) before you do so.

   ```bash
   gcloud init